 Test of minimum kill concentrations is done by making variations concentration of liquid smoke which is made into 6 concentrations by way of each of the liquid smoke pipette a volume of 1, 3, 5, 7, and 9 ml were diluted with 100 ml of water in order to obtain various concentrations of 1, 3, 5, 7, and 9% (v/v).
 Tests were carried out using the diffusion method using the Lasiodiplodia theobremae fungi planted on solid PDA media which had been mixed with liquid smoke from pyrolysis with concentrations of 1, 3, 5, 7, and 9% and water as a negative control.
-Observations were made on the growth inhibition of the Lasiodiplodia theobremae fungi from the first day after isolation until the growth of the Lasiodiplodia theobremae fungi the petri dish, then measured the diameter of the fungal colonies.
+Observations were made on the growth inhibition of the Lasiodiplodia theobremae fungi from the first day after isolation until the growth of the Lasiodiplodia theobremae fungi in the control of meeting the petri dish, then measured the diameter of the fungal colonies.
 Inhibition of fungal growth Lasiodiplodia theobremae can be calculated using the formula.

-$$P = \frac{(a-b)}{a} \times 100\%$$
+$$P = \frac{(a - b)}{a} \times 100\%$$

-Information:

-P = inhibition

-- a = fungal colonies diameter on control - b = fungal colonies diameter in treatment
+Information: P is inhibition, a is fungal colonies diameter on control, and b is fungal colonies diameter in treatment